There were very few Apple Maps rumors for WWDC this year, only one little paragraph from Mark Gurman <with comments>:

 Google Maps and Yahoo Japan Maps constantly tweak and evolve their map design, changing contrast, colors, text sizes, and more while pushing map information updates.
 Meanwhile Apple Maps cartography is fossilized in 2012 debut era design garb.
 I can only assume 2 things.
 Either Apple thinks so highly of the current Apple Maps cartography design language that it will never change it.
 Or Apple is creating a whole new cartography design.
 Let’s hope for the latter.

-- Fix the information overload: with smarter zoom level editing
+- Fix the Point of Interest overload: with smarter zoom level editing

 - Eliminate Separate Map View/Transit View Modes